Education, Understanding, and Early Professional Support

 Now let’s take a look at the evidence-based treatments available for teens with BPD.

-Treatment for Teen BPD: Approaches that Work
+Treatment for Teenagers with Borderline Personality Disorder: Approaches that Work

 Experts in adolescent mental health agree that the most effective approach to treating BPD is a comprehensive, integrated treatment plan.
 The plan should include psychotherapy, peer support, family support, and in some cases, medication.
 In addition, treatment in an adolescent-focused facility with clinical staff experience in teen BDP increases the likelihood of treatment success.